Africa Through the Lens of Her Storytellers

 Films in Development

-After a doping scandal ruined her Olympic dream, Nigerian boxer Cynthia Ogunsemilore fights to reclaim her future, battling the brutal world of professional boxing, a fallout with her management, and the uncertainty behind her suspension, all while training for a comeback at the Los Angeles 2028 Olympics.
+After a doping scandal ruined her Olympic dream in Paris, Nigerian boxer Cynthia Ogunsemilore fights to reclaim her future, battling the brutal world of professional boxing as an African woman and the uncertainty behind her suspension, while training for a successful comeback at the Los Angeles 2028 Olympics.

 Watch Trailer